 add_shortcode('wp_custom_text', 'func_wp_custom_text'); //will be used to add custom text by adding this shortcode where you want.

-All plugins must have unique function names, defines, and class names.
+All plugins must have unique function names, definitions, and class names.
 This prevents your plugin from conflicting with other plugins or themes.
 Also good for having your plugin approved by WordPress.

-For example, if your plugin is called “Easy Custom Post Types”, then you might prefix your functions with ecpt_{your function name here}.
-Similarly a definition of LICENSE would be better done as ECPT_LICENSE.
-You can use namespaces instead, however make sure that those also are unique.
-A namespace or class of ‘MyPlugin’ is NOT actually all that unique.
+For example, if your plugin is called “Easy Custom Post Types“, then you might prefix your functions with ecpt_{your function name here}.
+Similarly, a definition of LICENSE would be better done as ECPT_LICENSE.
+You can use namespaces instead, however, make sure that those also are unique.
+A namespace or class MyPlugin is NOT all that unique.

-This extends to anything in a define.
+This extends to anything in a definition.
 For example, if you were to use this, it would be a bad idea:

 define( 'PLUGIN_PATH', plugins_url( __FILE__ ) );

-That define is a global, so PLUGIN_PATH could conflict with a number of other things.
+That definition is global, so PLUGIN_PATH could conflict with several other things.

-Similarly, don’t use __ (double underscores), wp_ , or _ (single underscore) as a prefix.
+Similarly, don’t use __ (double underscores), wp_, or _ (single underscore) as a prefix.
 Those are reserved for WordPress itself.
-You can use them inside your classes, but not as stand-alone function.
+You can use them inside your classes, but not as a stand-alone function.

-Use more unique function and class names for your plugin.
+Use more unique functions and class names for your plugin.

 When you include POST/GET/REQUEST calls in your plugin, it’s important to sanitize, validate, and escape them.
 The goal here is to prevent a user from accidentally sending trash data through the system, as well as protecting them from potential security issues.

-SANITIZE: All instances where generated content is inserted into the database, or into a file, or being otherwise processed by WordPress, the data MUST be properly sanitized for security.
+In all instances where generated content is inserted into the database, into a file, or otherwise processed by WordPress, the data MUST be properly sanitized for security.
 By sanitizing your POST data when used to make action calls or URL redirects, you will lessen the possibility of XSS vulnerabilities.
-You should never have a raw data inserted into the database, even by a update function, and even with a prepare() call.
+You should never have raw data inserted into the database, even by an update function, and even with a prepare() call.

 <input name="your-name" type="text" />